About Me

 I have worked as a software engineer for over 4 years in different domains.
 The first year of my career taught me fundamental concepts related to network/media streaming protocols, codecs, containers, and stress testing.
 Later, I joined a search engine company in Vietnam and worked there for about 2 years, where I learned and implemented crawling, indexing, and searching services.

-Rudi also inspires me to learn more about science and math, and I’ve been motivated than ever since then.
-The idea of studying computer science and engineering at the graduate level has been a wish for me for a few years, and Rudi helped me to materialize this by writing a recommendation letter for me, helped me choose a school, reminded me of important events, and helped me financially.
-In September 2025, I will go study an MSc in Computer Science in Finland, and it’s impossible without Rudi, and I’m super grateful to what he’s done for me.
+Rudi also inspires me to learn more about science and math, and I’ve been motivated ever since then.
+The idea of studying computer science and engineering at the graduate level has been a long-held wish of mine for a few years, and Rudi helped me bring it to fruition by writing a recommendation letter on my behalf, assisting me in choosing a school, reminding me of important events, and providing financial support.
+In September 2025, I will go to Finland to study for an MSc in Computer Science, and it’s impossible without Rudi; I’m super grateful for what he’s done for me.

-I am curious about everything around and love to learn theories with their applications.
+I am curious about everything around me, from science to technology, and I love to learn theories with their applications.
 That’s why in this blog I always try to explain the theory that I’ve learned, its applications with real-world impact, and quite often code implementation.

 Rudi and I’ve created the CompLearn 2.0 OSS project, which is a scientific programming tool for clustering data objects using data compression and algorithmic information theory, the heart of this tool is the NCD (Normalized Compression Distance) formula, it’s a metric can be used for unsupervised machine learning tasks that are “paramater-free”, “feature-free”, and “alignment-free”.